Finding Joy on Holy Ground

 Entrance to the Kröller-Müller Museum

 In a recent documentary, I watched a group of archaeologists trying to reconstruct the floor of a Roman villa.
-Most of the clay tiles were missing, but there were some sections that were bright, beautiful, and close to being complete.
+Most of the clay tiles were missing, but some sections were bright, beautiful, and close to being complete.
 There are stories about Dave that are much like that restored section of that ancient mosaic floor.
 They have been told so many times that they have been worn smooth, but they are so funny and familiar that they are continually repeated.

 Ready for Duty, Captain